 The Boxer is the medium-sized and short-haired breed that was introduced in Germany.
 The coat is tight-fitting, smooth and its colors are brindled or fawn, without or with white marks and pure white.
 This Boxer is a brachycephalic and it comes with a square muzzle, a mandibular prognathism, extremely strong jaws as well as a powerful bite suitable for hanging on to the huge prey.

 It is a great non-shedding dog.
-At the back of that snazzy hair do’s coupled with blue ribbons and that outwardly looking entitled attitude, you will find it a great family dog.
+At the back of that snazzy hair do’s coupled with blue ribbons and that outwardly looking entitled attitude, you will find it a best family dog.
 This dog was actually originally used as a water retriever, catching the water fowl for the hunters on the rivers and lakes.
 A poodle can weigh as much as 75 pounds.
 Three words are used to best described this dog breed: loving, elegant and clever.

 Wirehaired Pointing Griffon